-(6) The equivalence claims in form of phrases such as "contains the same amount of [nutrient] as a [food]" and "as much [nutrient] as a [food]" may be used on the label or in the labeling of foods, provided that the amount of the nutrient in the reference food is enough to qualify that food as a "source" of that nutrient, and the labeled food, on per 100g or 100ml, is an equivalent, source of that nutrient or where the food nutrient is at the same level as the naturally occurring reference food nutrient , the same shall be indicated on the label and through Nutritional information(e.g., "as much fiber as an apple," and "contains the same amount of vitamin C as glass of orange juice.")
+- (5) In addition, where a comparative claim is made, the identity of the foods being compared and the amount of difference expressed as a percentage, fraction or an absolute amount shall be given in close proximity to the claim. - [(6) The equivalence claims in the form of phrases such as "contains the same amount of [nutrient] as a [food]" and "as much [nutrient] as a [food]" may be used on the label or in the labeling of foods, provided that the amount of the nutrient in the reference food is enough to qualify that food as a "source" of that nutrient, and the labeled food, on per 100 g or 100 ml, is an equivalent source of that nutrient, or where the food nutrient is at the same level as the naturally occurring reference food nutrient, the same shall be indicated on the label and through nutritional information (e.g., "as much fibre as an apple," and "contains the same amount of vitamin C as ..... glass of orange juice.").]